 Use the interactive tool below to navigate indicators that show how poverty and inequality affects young adults in London.

 Qualification levels of 19-year-olds have significantly improved over time.
-This is particularly evident in Inner London where the proportion of 19-year-olds without Level 3 qualifications (A Levels and equivalents) has fallen from 61.1% in 2004/05 to 29.4% in 2021/22.
-However, the COVID-19 pandemic could have had an impact on the data entries of the last two years, with school closures and changes in the means of assessment.
+This is particularly evident in Inner London where the proportion of 19-year-olds without Level 3 qualifications (A Levels and equivalents) has fallen from 61.1% in 2004/05 to 30.7% in 2022/23.
+However, the COVID-19 pandemic could have had an impact on the last two years, w…

 Destinations of KS5 school leavers in London, after two terms (2021/22)